jakubtomsu/gpad/README.md

 }
 ```

+## Examples

+The examples are written in odinlang for simplicity, but should be easy enough to understand for a C programmer.

+Run with `odin run examples/some_example`.

+The `visual` example is a simple raylib app which visualizes all the input states.

 ## Build controller DB
 This library uses [SDL Game Controller DB](https://github.com/gabomdq/SDL_GameControllerDB) to map raw joystick inputs to the Xbox controller layout.
 The `gamecontrollerdb.txt` contains the original data, and `build_db` is a program which  parses it and generates C code to `gpad_gamecontrollerdb.inl`.